Dharun005415/portfolio-simple-website/README.md

-# portfolio-simple-website
+📁 Portfolio Website
-A clean and responsive personal portfolio website built with HTML, CSS, and JavaScript.
-This site showcases my skills, projects, and contact information in a modern, user-friendly design.
-Perfect for highlighting professional work and sharing with potential employers or clients.
+This is a personal portfolio website built using simple HTML and CSS.
+It showcases my skills, projects, and contact information in a clean and responsive layout.

+🌐 Features:
+Fully responsive design (desktop & mobile friendly)

+Clean and minimal user interface

+Sections include:

+About Me

+Projects

+Skills

+Contact

+🚀 Technologies Used:
+HTML5

+CSS3 (no frameworks)

+📌 Purpose:
+This project was created to build a personal online presence and demonstrate basic front-end development skills.